project2051/docker-workshop/09_Fig/README.md

 * Typing just `fig` with no options will display some help and list of available commands.
 Just in case you forget some obvious `rm` `start` `stop` `build` actions.
 For more, look go to http://www.fig.sh/cli.html

 Somebody might ask, how it's possible, that the containers 'link' to each other.
 How do they now, for instance, whats' the other containers PostgreSQL password and username?
 This command `fig run redis env` and `fig run web env` might give you the answers.
+Also check out the `/etc/hosts` file.
+That's the trick.
 It's just like linking containers with docker underneath - tons of environment variables, shared in a namespace let two services talk to each other :smile: Having a closer look to this tutorial http://www.fig.sh/wordpress.html is really all you need to know as for the practical example.
 More on WHY, rather than HOW: http://www.fig.sh/env.html , http://docs.docker.com/userguide/dockerlinks/

 ## Lets try some experiments